MicrosoftDocs/cpp-docs/docs/mfc/reference/cwordarray-class.md

 This interface provides methods and properties that manage user interface commands. `ICommandUI` is similar to [CCmdUI Class](../../mfc/reference/ccmdui-class.md), except that `ICommandUI` is used for MFC applications that interoperate with .NET components.

 `ICommandUI` is used within an `ON_UPDATE_COMMAND_UI` handler in an  -derived class.
 When a user of an application activates (selects or clicks) a menu, each menu item is displayed as enabled or disabled.
 The target of each menu command provides this information by implementing an `ON_UPDATE_COMMAND_UI` handler.
-For each of the command user interface objects in your application, use the Properties window to create a message-map entry and function prototype for each handler.
+For each of the command user interface objects in your application, use the [Class Wizard](mfc-class-wizard.md) to create a message-map entry and function prototype for each handler.

 For more information on how the `ICommandUI` interface is used in command routing, see [How to: Add Command Routing to the Windows Forms Control](../../dotnet/how-to-add-command-routing-to-the-windows-forms-control.md).